tacolopo/bidding-contract/README.md

-# cw-minimal
+# bidding contract
-A template I made for minimal contract design
+Test for academy